Parliamentary monitoring of the Government in EU affairs

 - receiving information on applications for accession to the European Union in accordance with Article 49 TEU.

 The National Assembly also monitors the activities of the Government in EU affairs.
-The instruments that already existed before the accession have remained intact (such as interpellation, questions, committee hearings, parliamentary debates and committees of inquiry), and these instruments can also be used with regard to European Union affairs.
+The instruments that already existed before the accession have remained intact (such as interpellation, questions, committee hearings and parliamentary debates), and these instruments can also be used with regard to European Union affairs.
 In addition, Sec.
 69 of the Act on the National Assembly defines further obligations for the Government in the area of informing the Assembly:

 With regard to meetings of the European Council, the Government fulfils its obligation to supply information in a special way.
 The European Council defines the general policy-making direction and priorities of the European Union; its members are the Heads of State or Government of the Member States.
 Hungary is represented by its Prime Minister at meetings.
 Before the meetings, the Prime Minister is under obligation to appear before a special committee with the aim of reaching the widest possible consensus with Parliament.
 In order to fulfil this obligation, the Prime Minister appears before the Consultative Body on European Union Affairs.
 By law, members of the Body are the Speaker of the National Assembly, the leaders of parliamentary groups, the chairman and vice-chairman of the Committee on European Affairs, the chairman of the Committee dealing with Constitutional Affairs and the chairman of the Committee on Foreign Affairs as well as other persons invited by the Speaker.
 The Prime Minister gives a briefing in camera on the position he wishes to represent at the European Council.
 The briefing is followed by a debate.